atommielcarek/project-3.1/README.md

 Clone the repository to your local machine, install required dependencies, and run the server.

 ## Usage
-Navigate to the live deployment at ( heroku link here )

-## Installation
-Clone the repository to your local machine, install required dependencies, and run the application with npm.

-## Usage
-Navigate to the live deployment at ( live link )
+Navigate to the live deployment at (https://resumatee.herokuapp.com)
-Use to generate resumes to help your job search.

 ## Contributors
 Adam Mielcarek (https://github.com/atommielcarek)<br>